Templenoe

 Templenoe is a civil parish in County Kerry, Ireland.
-It is situated four miles from Kenmare, on the N70 road to Sneem, which forms part of the Ring of Kerry.
+It is on the Iveragh Peninsula and includes part of Kenmare.

-Templenoe is the location of the Ring of Kerry golf club.
+Templenoe village is the location of the Ring of Kerry golf club.
 There is a Gaelic Athletic Association ground, a pier, and a Catholic chapel of ease for the Kenmare parish.
 Dromore Castle, Dunkerron Castle and Dromquinna House are located in the area.

 Templenoe GAA is the local Gaelic Athletic Association club.
-The Gaelic football playing brothers of the County Kerry team, Pat Spillane, Mick Spillane and Tom Spillane, were each born in Templenoe.
+The Gaelic football-playing brothers of the County Kerry team, Pat Spillane, Mick Spillane and Tom Spillane, were each born in Templenoe.